Anthony Caro: Architecture and design

-Caro also collaborated with celebrated architects, notably Frank Gehry, with whom he constructed a wooden village New York in 1987.
-With Norman Foster and the engineer Chris Wise, he designed the London Millennium Footbridge spanning the Thames between St. Paul's Cathedral and the Tate Modern.
+Caro also collaborated with celebrated architects, notably Frank Gehry, with whom he constructed a wooden village in New York in 1987, Norman Foster and I M Pei.

+To mark the millennium, Caro worked with British architects Foster + Partners and engineers Arup to design the Millennium Bridge.This involved working with Norman Foster and the engineer Chris Wise, to design the London Millennium Footbridge spanning the Thames between St. Paul's Cathedral and the Tate Modern.
+The bridge opened in June 2000 and 100,000 people crossed it in the first weekend, and it has since become an iconic part of London's skyline and resulted in changes to codes for bridge building worldwide.

 Exhibitions

-Since the 1950s, Caro's work has been shown museums and galleries worldwide.
+Since the 1950s, Caro's work has been shown in museums and galleries worldwide.

 His first solo exhibition was at the Galleria del Naviglio in Milan in 1956, and his first solo show in London was at the Gimpel Fils Gallery the next year.
-Another solo show was at the Whitechapel Art Gallery in 1963.
+Another solo show was a pivotal exhibition at the Whitechapel Art Gallery in 1963.
 In 1967 Caro began exhibiting regularly with Kasmin in London, and in 1969, he began showing with André Emmerich in New York.
 In the same year he showed at the São Paulo Biennale with John Hoyland.
-In 2004, to honour his 80th birthday, Tate Britain and other galleries held exhibitions of his work.